Skip to content

 • Time spent at the workplace whilst not working or unavailable to work.

 To pay wages accurately in line with legal requirements, you can use the government’s step-by-step guide to calculate the average hourly rate and the number of hours worked over a specific period.
-The government’s National Minimum Wage and Living Wage calculator for employers is another helpful tool to check your paying employees correctly and haven’t previously underpaid them.
+The government’s National Minimum Wage and Living Wage calculator for employers is another helpful tool to check you’re paying employees correctly and haven’t previously underpaid them.

-What is the Real Living Wage and London Living Wage 2025?
+What is the Real Living Wage and London Living Wage 2026?

 There’s one more benchmark to consider.
-The real Living Wage is independently decided by the Living Wage Foundation and is completely voluntary.
+The voluntary Living Wage is independently decided by the Living Wage Foundation and is completely voluntary.
 Their core belief is that UK staff aged 18 or over deserve to be paid enough to cover their everyday living costs.
 For that reason, it’s calculated on a basket of household goods and services and is always higher than both the minimum and living wage.

 How Could Paying the Real Living Wage Benefit Your Company?